 #2 Improve your communication skills

+So learn casual communication, as if you’re speaking with your buddy.
 And yes, I know all about formalities.
 But, formalities don’t launch rockets into space.
-Rather, it’s great engineering and clear communication.
+Rather, great engineering and clear communication do.

-#3 Always keep learning and learn fast
+#3 Continue learning and learn fast

 - Know where to search to find the latest information in your industry

 - Learn how to manage your time to fit studying into your schedule

 - Gain the ability to cut out distractions to optimize learning sessions

 - Leave yourself open for constructive criticism

 Don’t become another engineer who only crunches numbers, and is 100% focused on technical work.
 You don’t need a manager title to touch the business side of projects.
 How do you think engineers move up from technical to managerial roles or start companies?